qkzk/fm/development.md

 - BREAKING: removed all MOCP controls from fm.
 What was it doing there anyway ?.
   You will have to remove all your custom binds to MOCP control from your config file to make it work.
 - search with regex.
 You can search (Char('/')) a regex pattern.
 Search next (Char('f')) will use that regex.
+- left or right aligned and clickable elements in header

 #### Changelog